ExpressionEngine/ExpressionEngine/changelogs/minor.md

 ## Minor Release

+   - Fixed a bug (#421) where attachments were not sent from Communicate page.

 Bullet list below, e.g.
    - Added <new feature>
    - Fixed a bug (#<linked issue number>) where <bug behavior>.